 Home Charging Reimbursement

 Governments after recognizing range anxiety as one of the main barriers of e-mobility, has given major emphasis on charging infrastructure development.
 Seeing home charging as crucial area numerous governments are offering grants, incentives or tax benefits for EVSE installation across Europe.
-French government grants 30% tax credit to home charging installation.
+The French government grants 30% tax credit for home charging installation.
 In UK The Electric Vehicle Homecharge Scheme provides grant of up to 75% towards the cost of installing charging points at domestic properties.
 According to European Parliament report in the upcoming years governments continue funding charging infrastructure until more business models become profitable.

 Image source: Pixabay